public-key-cryptography/public-key-editor/README.md

-	You can create a java archive or java jar file so the file doesn't have to be compiled each time, If the Editor.java file is in the Downloads folder, first compile the .java source code to create the .class files using
+	You can create a java archive or java jar file so the file doesn't have to be compiled each time.

+	If the Editor.java file is in the Downloads folder, first compile the .java source code to create the executable .class files using

-	/usr/jdk/jdk-18/bin/javac -d EditorClassFiles Downloads/Editor.java
+	/usr/jdk/jdk-18/bin/javac -d EditorClassFiles Downloads/Editor.java;

 	Load the class files and create the .jar file using the jar (create verbose file) command

-	/usr/jdk/jdk-18/bin/jar cvf Editor.jar -C EditorClassFiles .  then use
+	/usr/jdk/jdk-18/bin/jar cvf Editor.jar -C EditorClassFiles .;  then use

 	cd; echo "Main-Class: Editor" > manifest.txt;  to create a manifest that contains the main class;

 	finally, add the manifest file to the Editor.jar file using the command

-	/usr/jdk/jdk-18/bin/jar --update --file Editor.jar --manifest manifest.txt
+	/usr/jdk/jdk-18/bin/jar --update --file Editor.jar --manifest manifest.txt;

 	and then run the jar file using